 Whether the reason of missing your credit card bill payment is a medical emergency or a pile of a debt which is more than you can afford, struggling to clear off the credit card debts is a problem that many credit card owners confront.
 When you stop making your credit card payments, you will be charged a late payment fee or high interest and also take a hit on your credit score.
-If this continues for a few months, then you might experience certain consequences.
+If this continues for a few months, then you would also become another Credit card case in UAE and also might experience certain consequences.

 Here are a few consequences of having a credit card debt in the United Arab Emirates.

 Calls from Debt Collectors

 If you have been consistently missing or avoiding your credit card bills & ignoring payment reminders from the bank then debt collectors will contact you.
 They will keep contacting you till the time you clear the outstanding dues.
 First of all, debt collectors start calling you on the bank’s behalf and then begin hounding your office as well as residence to get the overdue payments.
 They will try their best to persuade you either politely or roughly based on how you deal with them.
 However, it is always a smart idea to reach an agreement with the respective bank before debt collectors starts calling you.

 Deposits of Your Blank Cheques

 As said earlier, banks collect blank cheques from the applicant at the time of a credit card application.
 The respective bank has a full right to deposit that security cheque if even after continuous persuasions; you do not clear your outstanding dues.

 But what happens if the cheque bounces?